AORAKI MOUNT COOK NATIONAL PARK.

 You mainly Ski/Board black runs, go off piste most of the time, have many days of powder experience and Ski/Board over 20 days per season.

 You always Ski/Board black and double black runs, mostly Ski/Board off piste, and are an accomplished powder and “all snow condition” Skier/Boarder.
 You Ski/Board 40 days plus per season.

 Private Charters are available for those that want their own private trips with friends or family.

 Private Charter pricing works on a fixed rate for helicopter flying time used.
 You are charged only when the collective is up and the helicopter is flying - Not when it's parked.

-Groups of 4 or 5 per helicopter offer the best economy for the group.
+Groups of 4 per helicopter offer the best economy for the group.
 Weight restrictions do apply on each load.